OpenNebula/docs/source/deployment/open_cloud_networking_setup/overview.rst

 Hypervisor Compatibility
 ================================================================================

-This chapter applies to KVM and LXD.
+This chapter applies to KVM, LXD and Firecracker.